delfador/match-scheduler/README.md

 combined with a probabilistic acceptance criterion that should prevent the algorithm from getting stuck in a local optimum.

-The objective we are trying to optimizer is focussed on the three [scheduling goals](#scheduling-goals).
+The objective we are trying to optimize is focussed on the three [scheduling goals](#scheduling-goals).
 Based on the problem's input data (number of players, number of rounds, and player per match), the scheduler determines a reasonable target for each goal.
 Any deviation from these targets